-The activities planned over the next three years aim to complete and further the projects RDBPT has in progress or has adopted.
-The majority of the costs associated with these projects are likely to be incurred through securing public access over private land.
+Other projects will involve maintaining existing Trust assets and working to secure further public access over private land to create extensions of the Te Ara Pātaka network.
 As this relies on negotiations with willing land-owners, there may be considerable variance in costs and timeframes from the targets in this SOI.